AlexanderNeuwirth/CS5265_Project1/README.md

 This is because if we call a product low-fat when it actually isn't, there may be regulatory implications or health problems for our customers, and we may be sued.
 Maximizing recall is still important, however, as being able to correctly identify as many low-fat products as possible makes them more marketable, increasing sales.
 False negatives pose less of an existential risk to our business, however.

-**[Comment]: I know this is hypothetical since it may be outside the scope of this class anyway, but if you were able to obtain favorable results, could you add more here to make it clear how the results would suffice in place of the actual required tests and allow skipping?**

 A test for fat content in food costs around $199.00 (Source: Medallion Labs).
-If this application allowed us to skip this step for a large number of products and regulators were willing to accept these results, there could be significant savings over a large product catalog.
+If technology like this allowed food manufacturers to expedite or bypass this process for a large number of products (assuming successful coordination with the relevant regulators), there could be significant savings over a large product catalog.
+Even without using this tool to skip regulatory steps, it could be used as a valuable pre-screening option to determine if the product is likely to meet nutritional specifications before subjecting it to expensive nutritional tests.

 For the goal of calorie regression, the primary metric is MAE (Mean Absolute Error), which describes the average number of calories by which the predicted value varies from the actual value.
 The formula is given below where x is the actual value, y is the predicted value, and D is the number of data points being evaluated.